BEFORE You Write Your Book

 ~How to Write a Book Description that Sells (& here’s my article about why book descriptions matter).

 ~After you do the pre-book strategy, you can outsource almost the entire process if you’d like.
-Check out Book in a Box.
+Email me for introductions to some top-shelf ghostwriters and content creators.

 ~I Must Write My Book: The Companion Workbook to You Must Write a Book is the perfect place to put your book idea down on paper.